klaydze/angular-web-api-core2.0-firebase/README.md

-# angular-web-api-core2.0-firebase
+# Description
+This demo code shows how to call a .Net Core Web Api 2.0 from Angular using Firebase authentication.
+The demo code was created using [Visual Studio Code](https://code.visualstudio.com/download)

+Framework used are as follows:
-Sample .Net Web API Core 2.0 with Firebase Authentication and Angular
+- .Net Core 2.0
+- Angular
+- Firebase

+# Dependencies
+You need to run the below command:
+- `npm install firebase angularfire2 --save`